 What is Gambling Addiction?

 Gambling addiction refers to the inability to control the impulse to gamble.
 While there’s nothing wrong with gambling in itself, the issue lies with powerlessness to stop betting when you’re winning or losing.
-The adverse consequences of gambling addiction are well documented, known to affect families and the workplace environment.
-Players that are addicted to gambling are known to exhibit signs and symptoms of a gambling addict.
+The adverse consequences of gambling addiction are well documented.
+They are known to affect families and the workplace environment.
+Players that have a problem with gambling exhibit signs and symptoms of an addict.
 See below gambling addiction signs and severity:

 A problem gambler is probably less likely to raise concern at first, with their behavior not constitutive of the clinical definition of an addict.
 They are the type of gamblers that would typically gamble and lie about their whereabouts.

-Binge gamblers are known to gamble in intervals, with spates of no gambling-related activities at all at times.
+Binge gamblers gamble in intervals, with spates of no gambling activities at all at times.
 However, once they get the urge to gamble, they go on an uncontrollable run of bad wins compounded by large sums of losses.

 Arguably the most dangerous addict, a compulsive gambler is powerless to refrain from gambling.
-They are not worried about spending money reserved for sustenance, and they are typically a danger to those around them and themselves.
-Compulsive gamblers are not confined to casino gambling; they tend to crave the rush of risking it all without the regard for potential loses.
+They do not worry about spending money for sustenance, and they are typically a danger to those around them and themselves.
+Compulsive gamblers does not only refer to casino gambling; they tend to crave the rush of risking it all without the regard for potential loses.

 How to Help Someone with a Gambling Addiction

-There are plenty of organizations that are dedicated to helping American gamblers break their gambling habit.
+There are plenty of organizations that aim to help American gamblers break their gambling habit.
 The good news is that it is treatable and upon early detection of the signs of gambling addiction, players can start the journey to recovery.
 There are different ways to stop gambling problem, here are some ways we’ve found very effective:

 - Treatment – there’s aggressive specialized treatment to help treat gambling addiction.
 This includes hypnotherapy, counselling and strict regimen of medication.